jamesdon/stream_splunk_usage_demo/README.md

 ### Clicks! and Keys!:

+--->> Supported on OS X only!!!
+Developed using Yosemite.
+No plans for further expansion for other OSs. <<---

 To enable keyboard tracking, you must allow the Terminal App to control your computer.
 To do this:
 System Preferences -> Security & Privacy -> Privacy (tab) -> Accessibility (in column) -> Add Terminal.app

 Also be sure to ensure there is a check mark next to it.

 These dashboards are fueled by the keystrokes.py script in the bin dir.
-There are a couple of things you need to do to enure everything works as expected.
-I plan on automating more of these functions as soon as I can figure it out.

-1) The monitor stanza assumes that you are using the same default sirectory that I am:

-        /opt/splunk/etc/apps/stream_splunk_usage_demo/data/keys.log

-2) The script needs to be launched manually to start tracking clicks.
+The script needs to be launched manually to start tracking clicks.
 It takes about 5 seconds to begin recording.
+To stop it, you need to kill it.

+Due to its evil nature, I will not start this automatically.
+This is also why the default data retention time for keystrokes is very low.
+Feel free to change any of this on your own.

         /opt/splunk/etc/apps/stream_splunk_usage_demo/bin/keystrokes.py &

 ### Wish list:
 Tag Cloud dash for most popular words
-Merge keyboard clicks with control key clicks
 Add trackpad distance traveled
 Add window resizing
 Force Directed dash  based on mouse movement